isomerpages/govtech-stp/_rgl-malaysia/01b-rgl-terms-and-conditions.md

 #### General

 1. The grant of the SafeTravel Pass is subject to full compliance with these terms and conditions, and all prevailing immigration and health policies.
-The Host is responsible for monitoring and ensuring that the traveller complies with these terms and conditions and the SafeTravel Pass may be revoked, and/or future applications by the Host rejected, if any of the terms and conditions are not complied with.
+The Host is responsible for monitoring and ensuring that the traveller complies with these terms and conditions and the SafeTravel Pass may be revoked, and/or future applications by the Host rejected, if any of the terms and conditions are not complied with by either the traveller or the Host.

 2. The Host of the traveller must arrange for transportation to transport the traveller directly from the airport/land checkpoints to the traveller’s declared place of accommodation.

-3. Should there be any deviation in the traveller’s Controlled Itinerary, reported or otherwise, the Host shall inform the government agency Sponsor, or the Singapore Ministry of Trade and Industry (henceforth referred to as “MTI”) in cases where there is no government agency Sponsor, of such deviation at the earliest possible opportunity.
+3. Should there be any deviation in the traveller’s Controlled Itinerary, reported or otherwise, the Host shall promptly inform the government agency Sponsor, or MTI in cases where there is no government agency Sponsor, of such deviation at the earliest possible opportunity.

 4. If the traveller is assessed to be a COVID-19 suspect case or confirmed to be COVID-19 positive, the Host shall inform the government agency Sponsor, or MTI in cases where there is no government agency Sponsor, at the earliest possible opportunity.